Best Restaurants in Budva 2026: Seafood, Old Town & Local Grills

 Old Town café-bars

 Several café-bars on the old town square and lanes offer good coffee, breakfast dishes, and light lunches.
-Worth checking individually — quality varies but the outdoor seating on the old town square is hard to beat for atmosphere.
+Worth checking individually — quality varies but the outdoor seating on the old town square is the best setting in Budva for a morning coffee or late-afternoon drink.
+Breakfast items include omelettes, pastries, and fresh juice.

 - Coffee: €2–3